Gohla/pibs/src/3_min_sound/1_session/index.md

 Check that the example works with `cargo run --example incremental`, and check that the rest of the code works by running `cargo test`.

-## Minimality
+## Incrementality

-Now we can ensure minimality by keeping track whether a task has been required this session.
+Now we can ensure incrementality by keeping track whether a task has been required this session.
 Change `pie/lib.rs`:

 ```diff2html fromfile linebyline